Civil War in Graham County

 Graham County has a long-standing connection with the Great Smoky Mountains National Park, as a significant portion of the park resides within its borders.
 Many residents of Graham County were displaced when the park was established in the 1930s, but the tourism industry that developed around the park brought new economic opportunities.
 Today, Graham County remains a picturesque destination, known for its natural beauty, outdoor recreational activities, and a rich cultural heritage that blends Native American and Appalachian traditions.

-This timeline provides a concise overview of the key events in the history of Graham County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Graham County, North Carolina.

 • 1808 - Graham County is established as an independent county.